 (Section 8.2) just before returning, where elapsed\time is its running time, obtained by calling KheOptionsTimeLimitNow (Section 8.2) on a time limit with tag "general" which it creates at its start and deletes at its end.
-Arguably, this is not quite right, because more work could be done on soln afterwards.
-However, callers who do that can easily reset the running time.
+Arguably, this is not quite right, because soln has to be created before KheGeneralSolve2020 is called, and more work could be done on soln afterwards.
+However, callers can easily reset the running time if they wish to.

-By convention, options set or consulted directly by KheGeneralSolve2018 have names beginning with gs\.
+By convention, options set or consulted directly by KheGeneralSolve2020 have names beginning with gs\.
 Here is the full list: